Age of Iron

-Age of Iron is a 1990 novel by South African Nobel Prize winner J. M. Coetzee.
+Age of Iron is a novel by South African Nobel Prize winner J. M. Coetzee written between 1986 and 1989, and first published in 1990.
 It is among his most popular works and was the 1990 Sunday Express Book of the Year.
 In it, he paints a picture of social and political tragedy unfolding in a country ravaged by racism and violence.
 Critically acclaimed, it remains one of the most striking pieces of literature regarding South African apartheid and is still used in schools worldwide for literature studies.